pydicom/pynetdicom/docs/user/events_types.rst

    :func:`evt.EVT_RELEASED<doc_handle_assoc>`,Association released
    :func:`evt.EVT_REQUESTED<doc_handle_assoc>`,Association requested

-By default, a number of notification handlers are bound for logging purposes.
+By default a number of notification handlers are bound for logging purposes.
 If you wish to remove these then you can do the following before creating any
 associations: